IBM/kubernetes-networking/Lab04/README.md

 ```

 One of the public IP addresses on the public VLAN's subnet is assigned to the NLB.
 List the registered NLB host names and IP addresses in a cluster,

 ```
 % ibmcloud ks nlb-dns ls --cluster $CLUSTER_NAME
 OK
 Hostname    IP(s)    Health Monitor    SSL Cert Status    SSL Cert Secret    Name    Secret Namespace remkohdev-iks116-2n-clu-2bef1f4b4097001da9502000c44fc2b2-0000.us-south.containers.appdomain.cloud    169.60.156.138    None    created    remkohdev-iks116-2n-clu-2bef1f4b4097001da9502000c44fc2b2-0000    default
 ```

 You see that the portable IP address `169.60.156.138` is assigned to the NLB.
 You can access the application via the portable IP address of the NLB and service NodePort at http://169.60.156.138:30462.

 ## Create an Ingress

-`Ingress` is a Kubernetes API object that manages external access to the services in a cluster.
+`Ingress` is a load balancer and router for container clusters and is a Kubernetes API object that manages external access to the services in a cluster.
 You can use `Ingress` to expose multiple app services to a public or private network by using a unique public or private route.
 The Ingress API also supports TLS termination, virtual hosts, and path-based routing.

-When you create a standard cluster, an Ingress subdomain is registered by default for your cluster.
+When you create a standard cluster, an Ingress subdomain is already registered by default for your cluster.
 The paths to your app services are appended to the public route.

-In a standard cluster on IKS, the Ingress Application Load Balancer (ALB) is a layer 7 load balancer which implements the NGINX Ingress controller.
+In a standard cluster on IKS, the Ingress `Application Load Balancer (ALB)` is a layer 7 load balancer which implements the `NGINX` Ingress controller.
 A layer 4 LoadBalancer Service exposes the ALB so that the ALB can receive external requests that come into the cluster.
 The ALB then routes requests to app pods in your cluster based on distinguishing layer 7 protocol characteristics, such as headers.

 ![Single-zone cluster Ingress ALB traffic](../images/cs_ingress_singlezone.png)